mickfuzz/dyne_docs/src/terminal/docs/11-piping-hot-commands.md

 And there you are!
 A nicely sorted list of Johns and the number of books from each.
 For our example set this is a simple job, one you could even do with pencil and paper.
-But this very same pipeline can be used to process far more data\--it won\'t blink even if Aunt Hortense has hundreds of thousands of books stored in the barn.
+But this very same pipeline can be used to process far more data -- it won't blink even if Aunt Hortense has hundreds of thousands of books stored in the barn.

 System administrators often use pipelines like these to deal with log